 Often businesses accept cash from customers, but is cash really worth the hassle?
 While cash may seem to be quick and easy, there are difficulties with cash that each business needs to weigh up.
-Here are 6 things to consider before you next accept cash.
+Here are 6 things to consider when you next accept cash.

 1. Cash is a security risk